ub-library/sip2-ruby/README.md

 ANSI standard X3.43, which in its turn refers to X3.51.
-This standard is mentioned in RFC822, which specifies a few two or three letter codes, "military" one letter time zone codes, and explicit offset using four digits prefixed with "+" or "-".
+This standard is mentioned in RFC822, which specifies a few two or three letter codes, "military" one letter time zone codes, and explicit offset using four digits prefixed with `+` or `-`.
 The prefixed digits will not fit in the designated four character segment.

-In this library only "Z" for "UTC" and "    " (four spaces, no time zone) are round tripped.
-When parsing, "Z" and "UTC" will be parsed as times with UTC time zone, four blanks will be parsed as local time, and military one letter time zone codes will be parsed into times with the correct offset but with no `#zone` set.
-When encoding, times in UTC will be encoded as "Z", and all other times, including local time, will be encoded without time zone data.
+In this library only `Z` for "UTC" and `    ` (four spaces, no time zone) are round tripped.
+When parsing, `Z` and `UTC` will be parsed as times with UTC time zone, four blanks will be parsed as local time, and military one letter time zone codes will be parsed into times with the correct offset but with no `Time#zone` set.
+When encoding, times in UTC will be encoded as `Z`, and all other times, including local time, will be encoded without time zone data.